wgmyers/chordbook/README.md

 * name - the name of the tune
 * composer - the name of the composer.
 Not yet used.
 * time - the time signature of the tune.
+* key - the key of the tune
+* transpose - the key we display the tune in
 * structure - an array of chord elements indicating the structure of the tune
 * chord elements - arbitrarily named, containing chord elements